 When I stopped mudding, my maps started to become inaccurate.
 That’s when Kefka contacted me and asked if he could update them.
-I happily gave him my permission to use my materials, just asking him to think about a thing or two, and sent him anything that could help.
-There are some changes and additions to the maps, but that’s all well, Kefka has taken over and needs to put his mark on them.
-This wasn’t recent, but this text is (May 2008).
-It was about time I made the link to Kefka bigger and more obvious, but he said he’d thump me if I made the link blink :-p
+I happily gave permission for him to use my materials, update my maps and use my style.
+I just asked him to think about a thing or two and sent him anything that could help.
+There are some changes and additions to the maps, but that’s all well, Kefka needs to put his mark on the maps.
+I am still contactable if you have any requests or wonder anything about my maps.

 Thanks to everyone who supported me throughout the 7+ years I kept my maps online and updated!

 The Maps - Maps and minor info divided by domains

 Guide to the Maps - Map key, policy and a little history

 Not doing surveys now as I'm not actively playing.

 How long a survey will last will partly depend on my memory or if anyone pokes me to change it and partly on how many questions I can come up with that are interesting and not too silly.
 Visit the archive for old surveys and their results.
 Fluffs to my fellow Gothmudder Flatline for helping out lots :-)

 Look at the large maps and/or print out the A4 maps.
 Note that the printable A4 maps can be either portrait or landscape.
 If you are unsure which, you can have a look with "print preview" in your browser.
 The maps are divided into the areas that corresponds with the different creator Domains that you find on the Discworld MUD.
 Guild and building maps may be smaller or larger than A4.
 Also, see the links section at the bottom for some links to maps that I either haven't had time to do or don't intend to do (at the moment).